Updated July 10, 2020.

 Even if a user blocks tracking cookies and uses VPN to blur their IP-address, there still are other methods for tracking users.

-One of them is fingerprinting.
-The fingerprint is the uniqueness of your specific computer, device or browser.
+One of them is browser fingerprinting, the uniqueness of your specific computer, device or browser.

 Whenever a user visits a website, their computer or device provides the site with highly specific information about their system and settings.
 The use of this information to identify and track users is known as device or browser fingerprinting, sometimes also referred to as digital fingerprinting.

-In addition to regular cookies, tracking pixels, pixel tags, web beacons and ultrasound beacons and fingerprinting technologies, there exists other methods for tracking users, such as undeletable zombie cookies or super cookies, dynamic cookies, Silverlight Isolated Storage, IndexedDB, etc.
+In addition to regular cookies, tracking pixels, pixel tags, web beacons and ultrasound beacons and browser fingerprinting technologies, there exists other methods for tracking users, such as undeletable zombie cookies or super cookies, dynamic cookies, Silverlight Isolated Storage, IndexedDB, etc.

 As the world is coming to realize, in the digital age, data is an extremely valuable asset, that can be used for everything from owning markets, affecting the masses, to even win elections.